instructure/dockerfiles/node-passenger/README.md

 The passenger default is 100.
 We set a default of 100.
 You may override this with the `PASSENGER_MAX_REQUEST_QUEUE_SIZE` variable.

+### PASSENGER_MAX_REQUESTS: Maximum number of requests and application process will process before being restarted.
+The passenger default is 0.
+We set a default of 0.
+Per the docs "A value of 0 means that there is no maximum."
+You may override this with the `PASSENGER_MAX_REQUESTS` variable.

 ### PASSENGER_STARTUP_TIMEOUT: Passenger startup timeout

 The passenger default is 90.
 You may override this with the `PASSENGER_STARTUP_TIMEOUT` variable.

+### PASSENGER_SPAWN_METHOD: Passenger spawn method

+The passenger default is "smart".
+You may override this to "direct" if you have a reason to suspect the spawn method is causing problems in your application.

+### HSTS_PRELOAD

+If you want to use HSTS preload use HSTS_PRELOAD=1.
+The default is 0, turned off.
+For more details check: [HSTS Preload](https://hstspreload.org/#opt-in)

 ## Environment Variable Passthrough